Table of Contents

 Construct and Operationalization: How Can the Theoretical Construct Be Made Measurable?

 Measuring the heart rate is by far easier than identifying thoughts or feelings.
 Operationalization enables measurement of a phenomenon that is not directly measurable.
-In order to measure constructs, variables are required.
+To measure constructs, variables are required.

 Variables are features of the characteristics that are investigated (e.g., male-female).
 The opposite of a variable is a constant.

 Scales are reference systems for measuring the expression of characteristics (qualitatively ‘either-or’ or quantitatively ‘gradations’).
 For an overview of important terms about scales, refer to the following table:

 |Rank order||Regarding the characteristic, persons are ordered hierarchically||–|

 |Rating scale||Gradations between the extreme poles||Satisfaction scales (‘very satisfied’ to ‘very dissatisfied’)|

 |Likert scale||Rating scale with usually 5 points, the overall score of the test is added up at the end||Anxiety scales|